 Other support comes from the general plausibility of the hypothesis.
-For instance, the addition of vectors is a plausible solution to the "binding problem" in neuroscience, at least philosophically.
+For instance, the addition of vectors is a plausible solution to the binding problem in neuroscience, at least philosophically.
 Similarly, the hypothesis gives a plausible origin for the randomness apparent in our world.
 (Randomness could be considered an anomaly when the Many Worlds are supposed to be deterministic.)
 And the hypothesis provides a plausible accommodation of the phenomenon of belief.
-Admittedly, the accommodation of belief is by way of an axiom, which could be considered cheating.
+Admittedly, the accommodation of belief is by way of an axiom, and that could be considered cheating.
 But it is a step forward compared with not attempting any accommodation.
 The precision of the Big Bang also receives an explanation, as I have described.
-Although I have not mentioned it, I believe the idea of time also receives an insight from the hypothesis.
-Time can be seen as an objectification of the logic of the hypothesis.
-The entire evolution of the world depends on what we unconsciously believe - a subjective process.
+I believe the idea of time also receives an insight from the hypothesis.
+Time can be seen as an objectification of the logic described by my hypothesis.
+The entire evolution of the world depends on what we believe unconsciously, and that is a subjective process.
 But we want an objective process.
-Accordingly, we invent an objective reality, some laws, and a parameter tracking the logical development of things.
+Accordingly, we invent an objective reality together with some laws and a parameter tracking reality's logical development.
 We call that parameter time.
-So time is our way of objectifying the logic of our beliefs.
+So time is our way of objectifying the logic of our unconscious beliefs.

-The idea of "explanation" is explained by the hypothesis as a believed account.
+The idea of "explanation" is explained by my hypothesis as a believed account.
 This solves a nagging problem in the philosophy of science.
-Traditional science cannot entertain this explanation because there is no accommodation of belief.
-(But in practice scientists rely on believed accounts.)
+Traditional science cannot entertain "believed account" as the meaning of an explanation because there is no scientific accommodation of belief, even though scientists in practice rely on believed accounts.

 The hypothesis outlined here has explanatory potential and I believe it to be logically sound.
-My hope is that a theoretical physicist would consider developing it into a theory.
+My hope is that a theoretical physicist would consider developing it into a physical theory.
 There have been various suggestions for that but I am not competent to follow them through.
 Undoubtedly the main scientific objection to this hypothesis is the special role allotted to people, particularly given the religious associations of this idea.
 I recall, however, that it was not too many years ago that "non-realism" generated the same distaste.
-These days, however, some physicists do embrace non-realism - and some even suggest that the only self-existent "thing" is mathematics.
+These days, however, some physicists do embrace non-realism.
+Some even suggest that the only self-existent "thing" is mathematics, which is a far cry from the solidity of physical particles.
 I would agree with this last idea, provided some logical way is found to incorporate axioms and initial conditions into the mathematics (or rather, into the logical framework in which mathematics is immersed ).
 I have tried to do that in this essay.
-My hypothesis starts with the generation of gross objects as things believed to exist, the decomposition of these objects providing the particles manipulated by the mathematics.
-The objects believed to exist are the origin of space, and the evolution of those objects is the origin of the physical laws and of time.
+My hypothesis starts with the generation of gross objects as things believed to exist, the decomposition of the objects providing the particles manipulated by the mathematics.
+The gross objects believed to exist are the origin of the space between them, and the evolution of those objects is the origin of the physical laws and of time.
 In that way, the generation of everything becomes a matter of logic.
-I like that idea because it amounts to a version of the Many (virtual) Worlds theory which has logic as the external observer selecting one of the worlds to be real.
+I like that idea because it amounts to a version of the Many (virtual) Worlds theory in which logic is the external observer selecting one of the worlds to be real.

-For logical reasons (as I mentioned) it is our unconscious beliefs that select our world, and this introduces an element of subjectivity into the logic.
+For logical reasons, as I mentioned, it is our unconscious beliefs that select our world, and this introduces an element of subjectivity into the logic.
 But this is not a flaw.
-It is a requirement of any theory of the world that it be not entirely objective, because the notion of objectivity requires an observer to validate it.
-When we have such an observer, the object observed is not everything.
-In my scheme the presence of a subjective element allows a comprehensive explanation of "everything".
-(My scheme, however, relies on the axiom that people have a logical role in the specification of what shall exist.)
+It is a requirement of any theory of the world that it not be entirely objective.
+That is because the notion of objectivity requires an observer to validate it, the observer being outside the thing observed.
+The existence of such an observer means that the object observed is not everything.
+In my scheme I specifically include a subjective element (the role of man as an axiom) and this allows a comprehensive explanation of "everything".